Highest Paying Jobs for MSN Nurses

 Factors That Affect MSN Nurse Salary

 As we previously mentioned, there are plenty of factors that can impact the actual salary you will earn with an MSN degree.
-Websites such as the BLS, report the average salary but just like with any average, you have to keep in mind that there are always high and low salaries within that range as well.
+Websites, such as the BLS, report the average salary.
+Like with any average, you have to keep in mind that there are always high and low salaries within that range as well.

 Some of the factors that can affect what you will actually earn with an MSN degree include: